Daneshpajouh/ChromeCRISPR/README.md

 ### Complete Model Collection (19 Models)

-All models are organized in `exact_20_manuscript_models/` directory with proper categorization.
+All models are organized in the `models/` directory with proper categorization.

 #### Base Models (4 models)
 - **CNN**: Convolutional neural network with 2 conv layers (128 filters each)